wp-plugins/wp-photo-album-plus/readme.txt

 * The visitor of your site can run a slideshow from the photos in an album by a single mouseclick.
 * The visitor can see an overview of thumbnail images of the photos in album.
 * The visitor can browse through the photos in each album you decide to publish.
+* Individual thumbnails and slides can be linked to off site urls.
 * You can add a Photo of the day Sidebar Widget that displays a photo which can be changed every hour, day or week.
 * You can add a Search Sidebar Widget which enables the visitors to search albums and photos for certain words in names and descriptions.
 * You can enable a rating system and a supporting Top Ten Photos Sidebar Widget that can hold a configurable number of high rated photos.